zacka37/Final-Project/README.md

 [](https://missouri.edu/)

-My name is Zack Augustine I am currently a junior at college with the goal to become a software engineer.
-I have swiched my major two times but I am sticking with the [Information Technology](http://catalog.missouri.edu/undergraduategraduate/collegeofengineering/informationtechnology/bs-information-technology/) major offered at [Mizzou](https://missouri.edu/).
+My name is Zack Augustine and I am currently a junior at the University of Missouri-Columbia with the goal to become a software engineer.
+I have changed my educational path a couple of times, but I am confidently pursuring the [Information Technology](http://catalog.missouri.edu/undergraduategraduate/collegeofengineering/informationtechnology/bs-information-technology/) major offered at [Mizzou](https://missouri.edu/).
 For more information about me click this link: [About Me](https://github.com/zacka37/Final-Project/blob/New-README/About%20Me%20(Full%20Page).md)

 ---

 ## **30 Python Interview Questions (Answered)**
- As a student in the class "Programming 1" from the University of Missouri I had to answer 30 interview questions.
+ As a student in the class "Programming 1" from the University of Missouri-Columbia I had to answer 30 interview questions.
- Link to the code: [Python Interview questions](https://github.com/zacka37/Final-Project/blob/New-README/Python%20Interview%20questions.py)
+ Link to Interview Questions: [Python Interview Questions](https://github.com/zacka37/Final-Project/blob/New-README/Python%20Interview%20questions.py)

 ## **Python**
 * [A list of Python code that I have worked on](https://github.com/zacka37/Python-Code.git)